Andrés Reggiardo

-Oscar Andrés Reggiardo Sayan (born 11 May 1941) is a Peruvian Fujimorist politician and former congressman of Italian descent.
+Óscar Andrés Reggiardo Sayán (11 May 1941 – 5 February 2025) was a Peruvian Fujimorist politician who served as a congressman.
 His son Renzo Reggiardo also served as a Congressman for Lima for two terms between 2006 and 2016.

-Biography
+Background

-He was born in Lima, the son of Andres Reggiardo Rossi and Emilia Sayán.
+Reggiardo was born in Lima on 11 May 1941, the son of Andres Reggiardo Rossi and Emilia Sayán.
 He completed his school studies at the Colegio San Agustín in the city of Lima.

 He entered the La Molina National Agrarian University where he studied Zootechnical Engineering.
-He completed a Master's Degree in Food Technology at the State University of Campinas in São Paulo.
+He completed a master's degree in food technology at the State University of Campinas in São Paulo.

 From 1991 to 1992 he was Head of the National Planning Institute, during the government of Alberto Fujimori.

-He worked for the project of the Quinoa Experimental Center of the Food and Agriculture Organization of the United Nations (FAO) in Bolivia.
+Reggiardo worked for the project of the Quinoa Experimental Center of the Food and Agriculture Organization of the United Nations (FAO) in Bolivia.

-He has been a researcher for the OAS multinational Food Technology project.

-He was General Manager of the R-3-H mills.
+He was a researcher for the OAS multinational Food Technology project, as well as a General Manager of the R-3-H mills.

-In the academic field, he has taught at the Pontificia Universidad Católica del Perú, the Universidad del Altiplano and the Universidad Nacional Agraria La Molina.
+In the academic field, he taught at the Pontificia Universidad Católica del Perú, the Universidad del Altiplano and the Universidad Nacional Agraria La Molina.

+Reggiardo died on 5 February 2025, at the age of 83.